Iryna-Vyshniak/GoFilm/README.md

 ## App Movies

-Filmoteka React.
+### 🎞️ Filmoteka React

-Individual Learning Project.
+### 🎞️ Individual Learning Project

-Application for searching and storage movies.
+🎞️ Application for searching and storage movies, everything about movies, authors, actors and news of film industry.

 Welcome to my first React Project!
 I'm working on this project to gain more knowledge and practice my React skills.